ADGEfficiency/programming-resources/fundamentals/tools.md

 # Key takeaways

 Use a toolset that you are comfortable with & enjoy using & maintaining
-- learn shortcuts
+- fill gaps, learn shortcuts & use a mouse less
 - slowly add new tools as you feel comfortable

-fill gaps, learn shortcuts & use a mouse less

 The basic toolset of a programmer includes
 - text editor (to edit code)